 Money-back guarantee: 30 DAYS

-This VPN has apps for Android, iOS, Windows, and MacOS systems.
-It can also be installed on Linux-based platforms and supported network routers, although manual configuration is required.
+This VPN has apps for Android, iOS, Linux, Windows, and macOS systems.
+It can also be installed on supported network routers, although manual configuration is required.

 - Strong encryption and no logs make for top security and privacy